rebelsky/sams-assorted-musings-reflections/eight-months-michelle.md

 Weeding is going to be hard.
 We always had the question of whether having her watch weeding is what sent her to the hospital last May.
 Did she accidentally inhale some kind of fungus?
 Every time I think about attacking the weeds, the question springs to mind.
 I know it doesn't make any difference.
 And I know that I have to get weeding done.
 But ....

-I'm also not in great shape.
+I'm also not in great physical shape.
 So weeding is going to take some time.
 A few minutes each day, most likely.
 I also don't have a lot of time these days.
 My summer is surprisingly busy.
 It doesn't help that I signed up for twelve hours of workshop this coming week, that I have more than nine hours of committee meetings and at least three hours of other meetings, that I spent eight hours preparing for those meetings, and that I also need to fit in time for my research students.

 Perhaps weeding will wait.
 Michelle never insisted that we make it a priority.